organicaudio/useful-code-snippets2/docs/docker/docker-memory-aid.md

 - syntax: `<instruction> <command>`
 - like calling `/bin/sh -c <command>`
 - variable substitution works e.g. `exec echo $path`
+- application which is started this way will not receiving interrupt signals (like crlt + c)

 exec form:

 - syntax: `<instruction> ["executable", "arg1", "arg2", ...]`
 - like calling: `executable` directly, so it must be a valid path (/bin/echo instead of echo)
 - preferred for CMD and ENTRYPOINT
+- no variable replacement ($PATH does not work)

 ### dockerfile commands